5G Satellite Integration

 and demonstration

-This enables us to implement new features from the ongoing standardization process at an early stage and to try them out in live tests.
-Our laboratories also have the necessary equipment to realistically reproduce various channel characteristics in satellite transmission.
+This enables us to implement the latest features from the ongoing standardization process at an early stage and test them with you in live tests via satellite.
+In addition, our laboratories have the necessary equipment to realistically replicate various channel characteristics in satellite transmission.

 Flyer